John II of Aragon: Biography

 There followed the long Navarrese Civil War, with alternations of success and defeat, ending only with the death of the prince of Viana, possibly by poison administered by his father in 1461.
-The Catalans, who had adopted the cause of Charles and who had grievances of their own, called in a succession of foreign pretenders in the Catalan Civil War.
+The institutions of the Principality of Catalonia, who had adopted the cause of Charles and who had grievances of their own, called in a succession of foreign pretenders in the ten years' Catalan Civil War.
 John spent his last years contending with them.
-He was forced to pawn Roussillon, his possession on the north-east of the Pyrenees, to King Louis XI of France, who refused to part with it.
+He was forced to pawn Roussillon, his Catalan possession on the north-east of the Pyrenees, to King Louis XI of France, who refused to part with it.

-In his old age John was blinded by cataracts, but recovered his eyesight with an operation (couching) conducted by his physician Abiathar Crescas, a Jew.
+In his old age John was blinded by cataracts, but recovered his eyesight with an operation (couching) conducted by his Jewish physician, Abiathar Crescas.
 The Catalan revolt was pacified in 1472, but until his death in 1479 John carried on a war, in which he was generally unfortunate, with his neighbor the French king.
 He was succeeded by Ferdinand, his son by his second marriage, who was already married to Isabella I of Castile.
-With his death and son's accession to the throne of Aragon, the unification of Spain under one royal house began in earnest.
+With his death and son's accession to the throne of Aragon, the unification of the realms of Spain under one royal house began in earnest.